UAAP Season 88 football tournaments

 UAAP Season 88 football tournaments are the University Athletic Association of the Philippines (UAAP) football tournaments for its 88th season.
 The collegiate tournaments started on September 20, 2025.
 Both the collegiate and high school divisions were played at the Ayala Vermosa Sports Hub Athletics Center in Imus, Cavite, and the UP Diliman Football Stadium in Quezon City, Metro Manila.
 The collegiate women's tournament began on September 20 while the men's tournament followed the day after on September 21.

 In a unique move for this season, the league will play the first round of eliminations until October, while the second round will continue until November, before resuming in January of the next year to give way for the national teams at the 2025 FIFA Women's Futsal World Cup and the 2025 SEA Games.

 This is the tenth season with Rely San Agustin as the league commissioner, while University of the Philippines is the tournament's sub-host.

 Tournament format

 The UAAP continued to use the UAAP Final Four format for the Men's and High School Boys' divisions with a double round-robin elimination round format.

 A stepladder format will be enacted if a team sweeps the elimination round.
-However, if no team sweeps the elimination round, the league reverts to the usual twice-to-beat advantage in the Final Four for the higher-seeded teams.
+However, if no team sweeps the elimination round, the league reverts to the usual twice-to-beat advantage in the Final Four for the higher-seeded teams, which will be implemented for the first time since Season 76.

 The Women's division will also feature a double round-robin elimination round with the top two teams proceeding to the finals.